-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment Does this financial product have a sustainable invest ment objective? means an investment in an economic activity that contributes to an • • Yes ● () ✔ No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments good governance practices.
+The EU Taxonomy is a classification system laid EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy does not lay down a list of socially sustainable with a social objective economic activities.
+Sustainable investments with an environmental It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments